Defining MS from what It Creates, rather than How Its Created

-One part of the self is being hard on / attacking / not accepting another part of the self.
+One part of the self is attacking another part of the self.
 In response, the self hardens.

 - What conflicts are in your identity?
 Are you constantly “should”-ing yourself?

-- Has one negated a part of themselves?
+- Have you negated a part of yourself?
+Considered it socially unacceptable?

-- Does one wish to be two very different people and can’t reconcile them?
+- Do you sometimes feel you are two different people and can’t reconcile them?

 An Expanded Definition of the Symptoms of MS

 Do you experience a significant slowing down of your stride and an inconsistent gait that seems to be getting worse?
-Seen as a verb, the symptom is literally putting the brakes on (slowing oneself down) until one finally comes to a complete stop.
-Could one have gone too far off track from ones dreams and desires?
-Did one take too much on, kept saying yes I can, yes I can to that as well…or didn’t say anything but just kept accepting the pressures until there was no turning back?
-Did one push and push until a part of them said “basta”?
+Seen as a verb, the symptom is literally putting the brakes on (slowing you down) until you finally come to a complete stop.
+Could you have gone too far off track from your dreams, desires, and true self?
+Did you take too much on, kept saying yes when you wanted to say no or didn’t say anything accepting the pressures until there was no turning back?
+Did you push and push until a part of you said “no!”?

 These are just a few samples of an expanded definition of Multiple Sclerosis and its symptoms.
-These examples are taken from sessions with my clients as well as literature and interviews of other practitioners successful with MS. How does hypnotherapy reveal the deeper and more expanded meaning of disease?
-In the hypnosis session, this information is given to the client directly in a three-way dialogue between the hypnotherapist, the client and their symptom.
+These examples are taken from sessions with my clients.
+How does hypnotherapy reveal the deeper and more expanded meaning of disease?
+In the hypnosis session, this information is given to the client directly in a three-way dialogue between the hypnotherapist, the client, and their symptom.

 What if Multiple Sclerosis is a Verb?

-To begin to work through the disease and the particular symptoms manifesting, one must begin by realizing that multiple sclerosis definition is not defining a noun like a car, chair, leg, or red hair: something that you have received or inherited like having red hair or a full body tattoo.
-But a verb.
+To begin to work through the disease and the particular symptoms manifesting, you must begin by realizing that multiple sclerosis definition is not defining a noun like a car, chair, leg, or red hair: something that you have received or inherited, but a verb.

-So I always invite my clients who begin to work with me in my MS Hypnotherapy Program to refer to their MS as a verb and to be curious about just how much they “are MSing today?”.
-Knowing that today is not determinant of tomorrow.
+So I always invite my clients who begin to work with me using Medical Hypnosis to refer to their MS as a verb and to be curious about just how much they “are MSing today?” — knowing that today is not determinant of tomorrow.

 What if MS is an Invitation to Develop New Strengths?

-Imagine if MS were your own private therapists?
-But not a physical therapist for increased body strength but to strengthen the mind?
-What if MS is blocking those areas that are over developed in the body-mind in order to prompt the development of other areas that would not have a chance to develop otherwise?
+Imagine if MS were your private therapist?
+Not a physical therapist for increased body strength but to strengthen your psyche?
+What if MS is blocking those areas of your personality and behaviors that are overdeveloped to prompt the development of other areas that would not have a chance to develop otherwise?